Websoft9/aws/docs/README.md

 * EC2: Amazon Elastic Compute Cloud
 * Instances is the same with Cloud Server.
-* AWS Management Console: administrator console of AWS Cloud Platform
+* AWS Management Console: Administrator console of AWS Cloud Platform
-* EC2 Dashboard: management page in the AWS Management Console
+* EC2 Dashboard: Management page of the AWS Management Console
 * S3: Amazon Simple Storage Service, is the object storage of Amazon.
 * AMI: Amazon Machine Image
-* DNS: domain name system
+* DNS: Domain Name System
-* Route 53 is Amazon DNS web service for domain registering and management.
+* Route 53: An Amazon DNS web service for domain registering and management.
-* Volume: tha same with Disk
+* Volume: The same with Disk

-For more terms, refer to the chapter [《AWS Terms》](/else-glossary.md) of this documentation
+For more terms, refer to the chapter [*AWS Terms*](/else-glossary.md) of this documentation

 ## Improvement